Di-rect: 2009–2019: Change of frontman

 On November 8, in the live finale of the nationally televised BNN program Wie is Direct?
 (English: Who is Di-rect?), the band made a unanimous decision to bring on Marcel Veenendaal from Arnhem as their new lead vocalist and frontman.
-The band's single "Times Are Changing" was also debuted with Marcel fronting the band for the first time in his official role as the new lead singer for Di-rect.
-The band also revealed via their website, that Vince van Reeken would also be joining the band in a permanent capacity on the keyboards.
 The contest saw four different candidates perform against each other in three live shows at the Paard van Troje in The Hague.
+The single "Times Are Changing" was also debuted as Veenendaal's first song with them.
+The band also announced that keyboardist Vince van Reeken would also be a permanent member.

 "Times Are Changing" peaked at No. 11 on the Dutch Top 40.
 The band had a few minor hits soon after, but failed to chart a single for the next seven years after "Where We Belong" reached No. 24 in 2013.
 In 2014, the band's seventh album Daydreams in a Blackout became their first to reach number one on the Dutch Albums Chart in nine years.

 In 2017, Akkerman admitted that people involved with the band paid money to give Di-rect higher chart positions on the Dutch Top 40, revealing that "there were agencies that could buy hits".
 He claimed the band was unaware of it at the time and said he felt the band's success was devalued because of it.

 In 2018, Di-rect performed at Pinkpop Festival for the first time in 13 years, taking over for The Kooks on the main stage as a last-minute substitution because their singer Luke Pritchard was too ill to play.

 2020–present: Chart comeback

 In 2020, the band had a 'comeback hit' with "Soldier On", which became the band's first top ten single in 13 years after gaining attention as an anthem of hope during the COVID-19 lockdown in the Netherlands.
 In 2022, Di-rect scored a ninth top ten single with "Through the Looking Glass", which was their second such hit with Veenendaal as lead vocalist.

 To celebrate the band's 25th anniversary, Di-rect announced its largest concerts yet with three shows at De Kuip in Rotterdam from 12 to 14 June 2025.
 Because the band sold 100,000 tickets within the first hour, a third show was added.
-They are scheduled to be the last concerts held at De Kuip before the stadium's ban on concerts begins in 2026.
+They were the last concerts held at De Kuip before the stadium's ban on concerts begins in 2026.
+It was reported that 145,000 people attended the concerts in total.
+The band released a live album from the shows, Live in De Kuip, in September 2025, which debuted at No. 1 on the Dutch Albums Chart.